 6. The program is rigorously kept up-to-date

 The MN POST is rolling out new curriculum criteria and objectives in October of 2017, according to Ardolf.
-Rasmussen College has already been working to accommodate these changes and has developed four new courses to ensure students will be prepared for the MN POST exam and the rigors of the field.
+Rasmussen University has already been working to accommodate these changes and has developed four new courses to ensure students will be prepared for the MN POST exam and the rigors of the field.